Skip to main content

 • Stay indoors as much as possible when there is smoke.
 Seal your windows and doors.
 Put the ventilation system into recirculate to keep the smoke outside.

-• Avoid heavy physical activity if there is smoke or if you are having a hard time breathing.
+• Avoid heavy outdoor physical activity if there is smoke or if you are having a hard time breathing.
+Plan your outdoor activities for when the Air Quality Health Index (AQHI) is lower.

 • Wearing a well-fitted N95 mask can provide some protection from smoke if you do need to go outside.